-All CRC Concrete Raising locations offer the services of concrete raising, void filling and/or soil stabilization, pressure grouting, and other various forms of cement grouting.
+CRC Concrete Raising Corporation offers the services of concrete raising, void filling and/or soil stabilization, cement grouting and concrete replacement.

 The cementitious grout is pumped under pressure via small holes (generally less than two-inches in diameter) drilled through the concrete slabs.
 The grout displaces air pockets, water, and water-saturated materials, effectively stabilizing the sub-base or subgrade to provide uniform support.
 The CRC method raises the slab, filling the voids beneath the slab, and providing for a firm, more-permanent subgrade.